 Deborah was joined by esteemed actors Juliet Stevenson and Siobhan McSweeney to discuss the backstory of this brilliant sketch which has amused audiences through the last four decades.

 3 June.
 7:30 PM

 'Going for an English' revisited: Short film and Q&A with Meera Syal, Sanjeev Bhaskar, Kulvinder Ghir and Nish Kumar

 A celebration of the famous sketch ‘Going for an English’ first created by the Goodness Gracious Me team back in the 90s.

-Original cast members Meera Syal, Sanjeev Bhaskar and Kulvinder Ghir will be joined by Nish Kumar to revisit this iconic sketch, discussing the impact it had for British Asian comedians for a generation to come.
+Original cast members Meera Syal, Sanjeev Bhaskar and Kulvinder Ghir were joined by Nish Kumar to revisit this iconic sketch, discussing the impact it had for British Asian comedians for a generation to come.

 5 June, 7:30 PM